Crumbles murders

 The Crumbles Murders are two separate and unrelated crimes which occurred on a shingle beach located between Eastbourne and Pevensey Bay, England—locally referred to as "the Crumbles"—in the 1920s.
 The first of these two murders is the 1920 bludgeoning murder of 17-year-old Irene Munro, committed by two men: Jack Field and William Gray.
 The second murder to occur upon the Crumbles is the 1924 murder of 38-year-old Emily Kaye, who was murdered by her lover, Patrick Mahon.

-The three perpetrators of the two "Crumbles Murders" were all tried at Lewes assizes before Mr Justice Avory.
-All three were executed by hanging at Wandsworth Prison.
-The executioner of all three men was Thomas Pierrepoint.
+The three perpetrators of the two "Crumbles Murders" were all tried at Lewes Assizes before Mr Justice Avory.
+All were hanged at Wandsworth Prison.

 Murder of Irene Munro

 Background

 Irene Violet Munro was a 17-year-old typist, employed by a firm of chartered accountants based in Oxford Street, London.
-In August 1920, Munro informed her mother, Flora, of her intentions to vacation alone in the seaside resort of Eastbourne rather than visit family relatives in Portobello, as the family had traditionally done for many years.
+In August 1920, Munro informed her mother, Flora, of her intentions to vacation alone in the seaside resort of Eastbourne rather than visit relatives in Portobello, Edinburgh, as she and her widowed mother had traditionally done for many years.
 Her mother agreed to these plans and assisted in the arrangements for her only daughter to spend two weeks at Seaside, Eastbourne, before returning to the family home in South Kensington.
 She herself travelled by sea to visit her family in Scotland on 14 August, embarking from Wapping Pier.

 On 16 August, Munro travelled to the South Coast.
 She soon found lodgings at 393 Seaside and is known to have written a letter to her mother that evening, informing her of her safe arrival in Eastbourne and of her intentions to purchase gifts for family members.

 By prearrangement, Munro paid her landlady, a Mrs Ada Wynniatt, the weekly cost for her room (30 shillings) in advance, and Mrs Wynniatt later stated she quickly "warmed" to the young Londoner who still had a slight Scottish accent.

 Vacation

-Shortly after her arrival, Munro is known to have penned a second letter to her mother as she relaxed upon an Eastbourne beach, again informing her of her safe arrival and detailing her having visited local landmarks such as Beachy Head the previous day (17 August).
+Shortly after her arrival, Munro is known to have penned a second letter to her mother as she relaxed upon Eastbourne beach, again informing her of her safe arrival and detailing her having visited local landmarks such as Beachy Head the previous day (17 August).
 She closed this letter by writing: "Goodbye for the present.
 Please give my love to Granny, Auntie, Jessie, and everyone.
 Your affectionate, Rene.
 XXXX."

 Although Mrs Wynniatt stated Munro had been "fairly cheerful" during the initial days of her vacation, she later testified that, by 18 August, the girl had become somewhat melancholy, stating to her: "My mother wanted me to go to Scotland with her.
 I should have gone.
 I wish I had gone now."